guidovalla/Master_Thesis/README.md

 ### Extraction heatmap values

 Using the customized version of the GradCAM class (`gradcam_utils.py`) and the relative python script for the visualisation (`vis_cam.py`),  it is possible produce a txt file with all the values of the heatmap for a further analysis.
-I suggest to replace the original GradCAM class in 'mmaction2/mmaction/utils/' and to run the new python script with:
+I suggest to replace the original GradCAM class in `mmaction2/mmaction/utils/` and to run the new python script with:
 ```console
 python tools/visualizations/vis_cam.py ${CONFIG} ${CHECKPOINT} ${VIDEO} --file-url ${PATH}
 ```
-The file produced contains all the values dividing the different frame with "Frame N - Heatmap values:".
+The file produced contains all the values dividing the different frame with the line "Frame N - Heatmap values:".
 I suggest to produce a .sh file to automatize the Grad-CAM collection.